sagemath/sagewiki_to_gh-2022-10-10/faq.md

 python(4563) malloc: *** error: can't allocate region python(4563) malloc: *** set a breakpoint in szone_error to debug }}}
- * ANSWER: The issue above isn't a doctest failure, it is an error message printed by the system and it is exactly what one expects to see in that particular doctest since we try to allocate a very large list in pari that doesn't fit into physical memory (it it at leasr 100GB in site).
-So OSX tells you that it couldn't allocate a chunk of memory roughly 4 GB in  size which is expected since Sage is still a 32 bit application on OSX.
+ * ANSWER: The issue above isn't a doctest failure, it is an error message printed by the system and it is exactly what one expects to see -- in that particular doctest, we try to allocate a very large list in Pari that doesn't fit into physical memory (it it at least 100GB in size).
+So OSX tells you that it couldn't allocate a chunk of memory roughly 4 GB in size, which is expected, since Sage is still a 32 bit application on OSX.
 ----------
  * QUESTION: Sage 2.9 and higher fails compiling ATLAS on Linux.
 How can I fix this?
  * ANSWER: The most likely cause is enabled power management.
 Disabling it should fix the problem.
 Depending on your flavor of distribution this might either be possible with some nice GUI tool or not.
 On the commandline do the following as {{{root}}} for each CPU you have: {{{/usr/bin/cpufreq-selector -g performance -c #number CPU}}}.
 On Ubuntu try disabling "Power Manager" via "System --> Preferences --> Sessions" under the "Startup Programs" or using {{{cpufreq-set}}} via command line.